Aleksandar Cvetković (basketball)

-Aleksandar Cvetković (Serbian Cyrillic: Александар Цветковић; born September 12, 1993) is a Serbian professional basketball player for Coosur Real Betis of the Liga ACB.
+Aleksandar Cvetković (Serbian Cyrillic: Александар Цветковић; born September 12, 1993) is a Serbian professional basketball player for Real Betis of the LEB Oro.

 Club career

 Crvena zvezda

 Cvetković grew up with Crvena zvezda youth team.
 In 2010 he stepped into the first team under the guidance of head coach Mihailo Uvalin.
-In 2012 he competed at Nike Hoop Summit representing Serbia.
-Cvetković has named the 7th 2011 FIBA Europe Young Player of the Year in February 2011.
+In 2012, he competed at Nike Hoop Summit representing Serbia.
+Cvetković was named the 7th 2011 FIBA Europe Young Player of the Year in February 2011.
 On 21 November 2012, Cvetković has played his most efficient game in the 2012–13 EuroCup against Dinamo Sassari, where he scored 9 points.
 On 24 October 2013, he made his debut for Crvena zvezda in EuroLeague against Maccabi Tel Aviv.
-On 20 December 2013 against Lietuvos rytas in the last round of regular season in EuroLeague, Cvetković has scored 4 points for almost seven minutes on the court.
+Anoteher noteworthy performance took place on 20 December 2013, against Lietuvos rytas in the last round of regular season in EuroLeague, where Cvetković has scored 4 points in nearly seven minutes on the court.
 Cvetković scored 8 points for the Crvena zvezda, against Radnički Kragujevac in the third round of ABA League and that is his most efficient game in the half-season league for Crvena zvezda in ABA League.

-Cvetković has not chested the starting line-up in the Crvena zvezda, so is on the winter of 2014 he went on a loan in MZT Skopje by the end of the season.
+Cvetković did not secure a spot in the starting line-up for Crvena zvezda.
+Consequently, in the winter of 2014, he went on a loan to MZT Skopje by the end of the season.
 In the summer of 2015, Cvetković moved to the test in Valencia.
 Cvetković has played several friendly matches where he was solid but did not pass the test, so in September he left the preparation in Valencia.

 MZT Skopje

 On 27 December 2013, due to his dissatisfaction over playing time, the 20-year-old was sent on loan to MZT Skopje until the end of the 2014–15 season.
-On 3 January 2014, Cvetković made his debut in ABA League for MZT scoring 10 in 73–63 home win against Szolnoki Olaj.
+On 3 January 2014, Cvetković made his debut in ABA League for MZT scoring 10, in 73–63 home win against Szolnoki Olaj.
 On 1 March 2014, he was top scorer with 13 points in his team in away victory 65–79, against Igokea.
-Cvetković was the best in his team against Cibona in Zagreb and was close to reach triple-double with achieved 17 points, he also had 10 rebounds and 8 assists.
-After match, Cvetković was voted of mvp of 23. round of ABA League.
-Counting only games in MZT, Cvetković in 12 games played he averaged 8 points, 2.3 assists and 3.1 rebounds per game in the ABA League.
+Cvetković was the best in his team against Cibona in Zagreb and was close to reach triple-double, achieving 17 points, 10 rebounds and 8 assists.
+After the match, Cvetković was voted for MVP of 23rd round of ABA League.
+Counting only games in MZT, Cvetković averaged 8 points, 2.3 assists and 3.1 rebounds per game for the 12 games he played in the ABA league.